Computer Information Systems – Executive | MS

-- A CPT option is required each semester, starting the first semester.
+- An internship is required each semester, starting in the first semester.

 - Students must take at least seven credits per semester to be considered full-time.

-The NEC curriculum focuses on the primary topics that that the ACM (Association of Computer Machinery) identifies as the pillars of an IT curriculum, with a new focus on Cybersecurity:
+The NEC curriculum focuses on the primary topics that the ACM (Association of Computer Machinery) identifies as the pillars of an IT curriculum, with a new focus on Cybersecurity.